ahampt/Pref/README.md

 1. Download the project code from master or fork if you plan on possibly contributing later.

+2. Create your own settings file to preserve the global file.
+    * Copy settings.py where it lies and name the copy "new_settings.py".

+3. Inital commit.
+    * Modify manage.py to import new_settings instead of settings.
+    * git commit -m 'Local settings'

-2. Configure the settings page to work with your system.
+4. Configure the settings page to work with your system.
     * Get your own API keys from [Rotten Tomatoes](http://developer.rottentomatoes.com/) and [Netflix](http://developer.netflix.com/) (Key and Secret).
 Put these keys into the appropriate place in the settings file.
     * Create DB using [phpmyadmin](http://127.0.0.1/phpmyadmin) with whatever name you want, just be sure to put the name of it here.
 (Set the collation to utf8_bin)
     * Set your own username and password for said database.
 Leave password blank ('') if no password.